 - “Mastery”, or the feeling that you are good at what you do

-- “Purpose”, or the feeling that your work has deeper meaning
+- “Purpose”, or the feeling that your work has a deeper meaning

-Change is happening faster than ever in, but will probably never be as slow as it is now.
+Change is happening faster than ever, but will probably never be as slow as it is now.
 For this reason, every organization must think hard about how its own sales team commits to joint work.

 the appropriate tools have a motivating effect on any work